tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 It was nearly midnight, and the sky was pitch black.
 There were no stars, just the moon, dim and yellow.

 Honestly, I was disappointed.
-With us learning that the church and witch were real I thought that the woods would change into a landscape of phantasmagorical horrors, complete with thick fog and disembodied whispers warning us to leave.
+With us learning that the church and witch were real, I thought the woods would change into a landscape of phantasmagorical horrors, complete with thick fog and disembodied whispers warning us to leave.

-It was creepy, but it was the same woods I have walked in hundreds of times before.
-The only difference was the volumes of sound that had increased tenfold--the babble of water, the chirp of bugs, and the low hoot of an owl.
+It was creepy, but it was the same woods I have walked in hundreds of times.
+The only difference was the volumes of sound that had increased tenfold—the babble of water, the chirp of bugs, and the low hoot of an owl.

 This was the soundtrack of the night